 3. What causes memory loss?

-A: Changes in hormone levels, poor nutrition, oxygen deprivation, depression, brain trauma, stroke, cardiovascular disease, sleep apnea, and neurocognitive disorders such as Alzheimer’s Disease are among the more common causes for memory loss.
+A: There are many potential causes for memory loss.
+People who suffer from depression, changes in hormone levels, oxygen deprivation, poor nutrition, brain trauma, sleep apnea, cardiovascular disease, stroke, sleep apnea, and neurocognitive disorders like Alzheimer’s Disease are some of the truly common causes.

 Genetic factors are behind Alzheimer’s Disease in less than five percent of cases.
 When scientists examine the brain of an Alzheimer’s patient microscopically, two types of abnormalities are present: plaques and tangles.
 Plaques are clumps of beta-amyloid protein that damage the brain.
 Tangles are threads of tau proteins that interrupt the brain’s transport system.
 No one knows exactly what triggers plaques and tangles to develop.